Advanced Fine Art Program

 The Advanced Fine Art Program requires four-years of study.
 In addition to required courses, students must attend art history lectures, discussion groups, museum tours and participate in school exhibitions.
 Completion of The Studio Incamminati four-year program leads to a Diploma of Fine Art.

-Studio Incamminati offers two $5,000 (42% of tuition) and six $3,000 (25% of tuition) scholarships annually—to current students and those considering enrollment in the Advanced Fine Art Program full-time.
-Overall criteria for the successful applicant include quality of work, artistic potential, dedication and commitment to becoming an artist and demonstrated financial need.
+Each year, Studio Incamminati offers a number of scholarships that are supported by individual donors.
+These donors designate their contribution for specific use toward student scholarships.
+This year, Studio Incamminati offers two $5,000, one $4,000, and five $3,000 scholarships annually to current students and those considering enrollment in the Advanced Fine Art Program full-time.
+Overall criteria for the successful applicant includes quality of work, artistic potential, dedication and commitment to becoming an artist and demonstrated financial need.
 Scholarship money is applied only to tuition, not for materials, housing or any other expenses.
 The Scholarship Committee of the Board of Directors of Studio Incamminati evaluates all applicants and makes award decisions.
-The decision of the committee is final.
+The committee's decision is final.

 Financial support through grants and additional scholarships may be available from a number of sources.